wardle/go-terminology/README.md

 # Example usage

 Here are just a few examples of using the terminology server.
-They use [httpie](https://httpie.org) and some use [jq(https://stedolan.github.io/jq/)] to extract parts of the result to make additional queries.
+They use [httpie](https://httpie.org) and some use [jq](https://stedolan.github.io/jq/) to extract parts of the result to make additional queries.
+You can obviously simply use a web browser instead.

 ##### Fast free-text search: